PLSysSec/haybale/README.md

 ## Compatibility

-Currently, the official crates.io releases of `haybale` (`0.7.0` and later) depend on Boolector 3.2.1 and either LLVM 9, 10, 11, or 12, depending on whether you select the `llvm-9`, `llvm-10`, `llvm-11`, or `llvm-12` feature.
+Currently, the official crates.io releases of `haybale` (`0.7.0` and later) depend on Boolector 3.2.1 and LLVM 9, 10, 11, 12, or 13, selected via feature
-The Git version you're looking at also supports LLVM 13 via the `llvm-13` feature.
+flags `llvm-9` through `llvm-13`.
 As of this writing, choosing an LLVM version has essentially no effect on `haybale`'s features or interface; the only difference is the ability to analyze bitcode generated with newer LLVMs.
 (And the LLVM 10+ versions can process `AtomicRMW` instructions; see [#12](https://github.com/PLSysSec/haybale/issues/12).)

-LLVM 8 is supported on the `llvm-8` branch of this repo.
-This version is approximately at feature parity with `haybale` 0.2.1, and will likely be stuck at that point indefinitely unless there is demand for additional backported features.
+For LLVM 8, you can try the `llvm-8` branch of this repo.
+This branch is unmaintained, and is approximately at feature parity with `haybale` 0.2.1.
+It may work for your purposes; or you can update to LLVM 9 or later and the latest `haybale`.

 LLVM 7 and earlier are not supported.